Photo credit: Peter Hale, Department of Environment, Government of Nunavut

 Management System

-Polar bear management is a shared responsibility among the federal, provincial and territorial governments, Wildlife Management Boards/Advisory Councils, and Land Claim Organizations that represent Indigenous rights holders.
-Wildlife Management Boards/Advisory Councils within polar bear range were established under Land Claims Agreements as institutions of public government to manage and regulate wildlife within their respective area.. regions With a formal quota system, decisions on harvest quotas are made by the relevant Wildlife Management Boards/Advisory Councils and are implemented and enforced by the responsible Minister.
-Ultimate decision-making authority lies with the responsible federal, provincial or territorial Minister.
-The decision-making process is an open one and considers advice provided by a multitude of stakeholders, partners, and interested parties, including governments, technical experts (scientists and Indigenous peoples) and non-government organizations.
-Formal harvest management systems for polar bears in place across the Canadian Arctic are based on the best available science and ITK.
+Polar bear management is a shared responsibility among the federal, provincial and territorial governments, Wildlife Management Boards/Advisory Councils, and Indigenous organizations/governments that represent Indigenous rights holders.
+Wildlife Management Boards/Advisory Councils within polar bear range were established under Land Claims Agreements as institutions of public government to manage and regulate wildlife within their respective area/regions.

 Formal management systems receive broad and overarching support from the Polar Bear Administrative Committee (PBAC), which receives technical advice and support from the Polar Bear Technical Committee (PBTC).
-The PBAC and PBTC are comprised of representatives from federal, provincial and territorial governments, Wildlife Management Boards/Advisory Councils, and Land Claims Organizations The committees work to provide annual assessments on the status of each of Canada’s 13 polar bear subpopulations and provide advice on polar bear conservation and management actions.
+The PBAC and PBTC are comprised of representatives from federal, provincial and territorial governments, Wildlife Management Boards/Advisory Councils, and Indigenous organizations/governments.
+The committees work to provide annual assessments on the status of each of Canada’s 13 actively managed polar bear subpopulations and provide advice on polar bear conservation and management actions.

 Harvest and trade

 Indigenous peoples in the Arctic have been harvesting polar bears for thousands of years and this subsistence harvest continues today.
-In Canada, the right for Indigenous peoples within polar bear range to harvest polar bears is defined under their respective Crown-Indigenous Land Claims Agreements located in their settlement areas.
-Indigenous subsistence harvest produces economic benefits for Arctic communities, and polar bear hunting remains an important part of the traditional culture found in northern Indigenous communities.
-Harvest activities are inextricably linked to culture, wellbeing, and spirituality.
-Furthermore, in a region where the cost of living is extremely high and economic prospects are scarce, polar bear hunting is a source of nutritious food and provides an opportunity to generate income.
+In Canada, Indigenous peoples have the right to harvest polar bears, as recognized and defined under respective Crown-Indigenous Land Claims Agreements located in their settlement areas.
+At the international scale, the 1973 Agreement on the Conservation of Polar Bears provides for the Parties to allow polar bear harvest by local people using traditional methods in the exercise of their traditional rights and in accordance with respective domestic laws and the provisions of the Agreement.
+Harvest activities are intrinsically linked to the ways of life of Indigenous peoples and tied to culture, wellbeing, spirituality, and a connection to the environment.
+Furthermore, in a region where the cost of living and hunting equipment to support continued subsistence hunting is extremely high and economic opportunities are scarce, polar bear hunting is a source of nutritious food and provides an opportunity to generate income.
 Canada permits a regulated and sustainable harvest of polar bears for subsistence purposes, including profits gained from the sale and international trade of polar bear products.
-A proportion of Canada’s polar bear population is traded annually, providing a culturally significant way in which northern communities can sustain themselves.
-In recent years (2019-2021) the number of bears exported from Canada amounted to less than 10% of the animals harvested nationally.
+Only a small proportion of Canada’s harvested polar bears enter international trade each year, and that proportion has been declining over time.
+Most hides are retained for subsistence and cultural use or otherwise remain in Canada.

-Each subpopulation of polar bears in Canada has a harvest quota within their respective jurisdiction in consideration of conservation principles and Indigenous subsistence needs.
-Canada’s management system is complex, since several polar bear subpopulations fall within more than one jurisdiction and quotas must be divided among multiple communities.
-All human-cause mortalities (including defense of life or property, subsistence, Inuit-guided hunts (sport hunts), accidental takes and illegally kills) are deducted from the existing quotas in a given region for the current harvest year..
-Inuit-guided hunts occur in Nunavut and the Northwest Territories where Inuit hunters are allowed to transfer their exclusive rights under their Land Claims Agreements to another hunter.
-Sport hunts constitute a small proportion (< 10% in recent years) of the total number of harvested bears, require an Inuit guide and must be conducted using traditional methods (sled and dog team) and with a locally designated quota tag.
-All aspects of a polar bear hunt are held in very high regard by Indigenous peoples.
-Those parts of the bear not used by the harvesters and their families or sports hunters are distributed among other members of the community or are entered into trade.
-When tags for harvested bears are obtained from Conservation Officers, samples are submitted to the responsible government allowing for the sex, age, and genetic information of the animal to be recorded and to assist with monitoring and research.
+In Canada, polar bear management is a shared responsibility of federal, provincial, and territorial governments, Wildlife Management Boards/Advisory Councils, and Indigenous organizations/governments that represent Indigenous rights holders.
+In most regions, harvest is managed through stewardship-based practices and formal quota systems defined through land claims agreements processes.
+Harvest management is based on the best available scientific information and Indigenous Knowledge.
+The co-management system strives to maintain viable populations while maintaining access to polar bears for subsistence use and economic benefits for Arctic communities.
+Where harvest limits exist, all human-caused mortalities (including defense of life or property, subsistence, Inuit-guided (sport) hunts, accidental takes and illegal kills) are deducted from the existing quotas in a given region for the applicable harvest year.
+Inuit-guided (sport) hunts occur in Nunavut and the Northwest Territories where Inuit hunters are allowed to transfer their exclusive rights under their land claims agreements to non-Indigenous people.
+In recent years, bears harvested through Inuit-guided (sport) hunts constitute a small proportion (< 10% in recent years) of the total number of harvested bears.
+These hunts require an Inuit guide, must be conducted using traditional methods (sled and dog team), and must be with a locally designated quota tag.
+Those parts of the bear not used by the harvesters and their families or from Inuit-guided (sport) hunts are distributed among other members of the community or are entered into trade.
+In some regions, when tags for harvested bears are obtained from Conservation Officers, biological samples are submitted to the responsible government allowing for the sex, age, and genetic information of the animal to be recorded and to assist with monitoring and research.

 National Polar Bear Conservation Strategy